Allen Allensworth: Allensworth, California

 The Girls' Glee Club was modeled after the Jubilee Singers of Fisk University, who had toured internationally.
 They were the community's pride and joy.
 All the streets in the town were named after notable African Americans and/or white abolitionists, such as Sojourner Truth, Frederick Douglass, poet Paul Laurence Dunbar, and Harriet Beecher Stowe, abolitionist and author of Uncle Tom's Cabin.
 The 1915 voting registration showed "farmers, storekeepers, carpenters, nurses and more, all suggesting that the colony’s business and industrial output was prodigious."

-The town of Allensworth was scheduled for demolition in 1966 when arsenic was found in the water supply.
-However, it was preserved as a park.
+Several events led to the town's decline.
+Allen, who was the leader of the town, died in an accident in 1914.
+Over time, the town experienced a shortage of water.
+The Great Depression and World War II drew people to places with greater opportunities.
+More people left when three of the town's wells were found to have arsenic in 1965, The town was scheduled for demolition in 1966 as a result.
+About 240 acres from Allensworth was used to create the California State Historic Park, Colonel Allensworth State Historic Park, which became part of the state park system in 1973.
+It was updated in 1985 from funding attained from historic development section of the California Parks and Recreation Facilities Act of 1984.

 Death

 Allen Allensworth died at the age of 72, on September 14, 1914.
 He was hit by a motorcyclist in Monrovia, California.
 Colonel Allensworth was buried at Angelus-Rosedale Cemetery in Los Angeles, California.

 Legacy and honors

 In 1914, Charles Alexander wrote Allensworth's biography, Battles and Victories of Allen Allensworth, A.M., Ph.D., Lieutenant-Colonel, Retired, U.S. Army.

 The state has preserved the Allensworth site and is gradually restoring its buildings.
 The most important building is the school house, which the community prized as representing the future of its children.
 In use until 1972, it is furnished as it would have been on a school day in 1915.
 The park arranges events to celebrate the former community's history, and the park's visitor center features a film about the site.
 An annual re-dedication ceremony reaffirms the vision of the original pioneers.

 Col. Allensworth's residence is preserved and furnished in the 1912-period style.
 It contains items from his life in the military service and the ministry.
-A small display of farm equipment is a reminder of the Allensworth economic base.A public monument, designed by Ron Husband, has been funded by the City of Monrovia, California.
+A small display of farm equipment is a reminder of the Allensworth economic base.
+A public monument, designed by Ron Husband, has been funded by the City of Monrovia, California.